 Our successful partnership with Dr Tom Brunzell and the Berry Street Education Model is grounded in our shared commitment to fresh ideas and innovative work.
 Over our years of collaboration, we've built a relationship based on trust and honest dialogue.
 We continue to be impressed with Tom and his team who are doing groundbreaking work in education.

-We continue to seek independent income from individuals and philanthropic bodies who are confident in Berry Street and want to partner with us to achieve change on a large scale.
+Independent income from individuals and philanthropic bodies provides us with essential income to achieve change on a large scale.